Last updated: May 6, 2026

 - Usually truly free: TCSG Adult Education classes, many library classes, library computers and Wi-Fi, FreeCampus, and some county senior-center classes.

 - Often free but check closely: Age-62+ college tuition waivers.
-The class may be free, but the application may not be.
+The class may be tuition-free, but the application may not be.

-- Often still costs something: Application fees, books, lab fees, shop fees, technology fees, parking, online tuition differentials, tools, uniforms, and membership dues.
+- Often still costs something: Application fees, books, lab fees, shop fees, technology fees, parking, online tuition differences, tools, uniforms, and membership dues.

 - Usually low-cost, not free: OLLI programs, learning-in-retirement groups, and most continuing-education or noncredit certificate programs.